PRECIOUS-Gold ticks up on weaker US dollar, bond yields

 Spot Gold Technicals by Wang Tao https://tmsnrt.rs/3Gs59eL

-(Reporting by Harshit Verma in Bengaluru; Editing by Varun H K and Mrigank Dhaniwala)
+(Reporting by Harshit Verma in Bengaluru; Editing by Varun H K, Mrigank Dhaniwala and Sohini Goswami)

 ((Harshit.Verma@thomsonreuters.com;))